-<Response> 15.
-Lines 427-447.
+<Response> This is correct, we revised the figure to show transcription start at the 5’ end (Figure 6).
+15. Lines 427-447.
 In addition to the pectinesterase gene, two other glycosyl hydrolases (Bcin14g00850, GH28, polygalacturonases) and (Bcin14g00650, GH_31, alpha-glucosidases, alpha-galactosidases) seem of obvious interest, especially the polygalacturonase.
 Were these examined in more detail?
 If so, why not?

-<Response> 16.
-Lines 484-485.
+<Response> We agree that it would be interesting to examine more of these candidate genes in more detail, though validation of specific genes would be costly at this stage in the project, with many potential focal genes.
+We did not examine the other glycosyl hydrolases in more detail.
+Our goal was to focus on the genetic architecture of virulence rather than individual loci of interest, so we focused on just the pectinesterase gene as an example.
+We have added to the text to clarify this intention (line 478).
+16. Lines 484-485.
 "This had a high degree of overlap between the wild phenotype and domesticated phenotype."
 What does "This" refer to.
 Need to clarify.

-<Response> 17.
-Line 661.
+<Response> To clarify, we replaced “this” with “The significant SNP sets” (now line 494).
+17. Line 661.
 The references contain an incomplete citation with an incomplete title.
 The correct citation appears to be "Zhang W, Corwin JA, Copeland D, Feusier J, Eshbaugh R, Chen F, Atwell S, Kliebenstein DJ.
 Plant Cell.
 2017 Nov;29(11):2727-2752. doi: 10.1105/tpc.17.00348.
 Epub 2017 Oct 17.
 Plastic Transcriptomes Stabilize Immunity to Pathogen Diversity: The Jasmonic Acid and Salicylic Acid Networks within the Arabidopsis/Botrytis Pathosystem.

-<Response> 18.
-Line 856. "plant phenotype" should read "plant accession".
-Also, the color coding should be given. <Response>
+<Response> We corrected the citation as requested (now line 668).
+18. Line 856. "plant phenotype" should read "plant accession".
+Also, the color coding should be given. <Response> We reworded the caption as requested (now line 867).
+We also added a clarification on the color coding: “Wild accessions are oranges (yellow to red shades) and domesticated accessions are blues (green to purple shades).“(line 868).